ABI-Software/scaffoldmaker/docs/scaffolds/vagus.rst

 * left/right thoracic trunk
 * left/right cervical vagus nerve
 * left/right thoracic vagus nerve
+* left/right vagus X nerve trunk

 All vagal branches should be annotated with 'branch' or 'nerve' keyword.
-They all should have distinctive names, e.g. there should not be several branches with the same name.
+Each branch should have a distinct name, including accepted variant names containing letters A, B, C, etc., so there should not be multiple branches with the same name.

 The input file should also have included some of the anatomical landmarks to be able to locate the vagus in the body and to estimate vagus nerve real length.
 The current minimum is two included landmarks as marker datapoints.